Get funding for your startup in Canada - SR&ED

 On the other hand, Applied Research is similar to basic research, for both of them involve scientific study.
 The main difference between them is that applied research has practical applications in mind.
 An example of applied research would be using the characteristics of a newly discovered virus to develop a vaccine.

 Experimental Development, however, is a systematic approach in research.
 It is done by drawing on knowledge gained from research and practical experience to produce new products or processes or to improve existing products or processes.

 For your project to be considered eligible for SR&ED, your research must meet the following criteria:

 - The research is aimed towards generating or discovering knowledge that advances the understanding of Science and Technology.
 Meaning, research is done to obtain knowledge.

 - The research consists of experiments and/or analyses, as part of a systematic investigation in a scientific or technological field.
 It should also be focused on finding ways to apply the knowledge and solutions.

 - The research is done to achieve technological advancement to create new or improve existing materials, devices, products, or processes.

 To access this tax incentive program, the first step is to have a Pre-Claim Consultation with a representative of the CRA tax at the nearest SR&ED office.
 During the meeting, officers from the CRA’s SR&ED will discuss your current project(s) in order for them to understand your business, the type of work involved, and the expenditures claimed.

 You will have an information session.
 After the session, you will receive a report containing a summary of the meeting, recommendations and guidance for your SR&ED work, and advice on how to prepare for future claims.

-As part of our fCTO service, Nubinary can help you understand in determining if you are eligible for SR&ED incentive program, and how to apply for it.
+As part of our fCTO service, NuBinary can help you understand in determine if you are eligible for SR&ED incentive program, and how to apply for it.
 Please visit https://nubinary.com/work-with-us for more information.